dataopskenn/big-data-projects/big_data_engineering/batch_processing/readme.md

 # NYC Taxi Data ETL Pipeline — Documentation & Lessons Learned

 ## Project Scope
-This project aims to build a **production-grade Batch ETL pipeline** that processes NYC Yellow Taxi Trip data from public sources.
+This project aims to build a **Batch ETL pipeline** that processes NYC Yellow Taxi Trip data from public sources.
 The pipeline:

 - **Downloads** raw `.parquet` files for each month
 - **Cleans** the data